 After the initial assessment you will be advised what will happen next.
 You will normally be examined and at the same time some tests may be taken.

 What happens during a sexual health examination?

 A doctor will usually examine you.
 You can ask for a male or female doctor, but you may have to return at a different time (or even to a different clinic) if a doctor of a particular sex is not currently available.
 The examination includes looking carefully at your genitals for signs of discharge, redness, lumps or ulcers.
-The doctor may also feel your groins (the top of your legs) to check for enlarged or tender lymph nodes (glands).
+The doctor may also feel the tops of your legs (your groins) to check for enlarged or tender glands called lymph nodes.
 If necessary, the doctor may also do a general examination to check on your general health.

-In women your doctor may also examine your vagina and uterus by gently inserting a lubricated, gloved finger.
+In women, your doctor may also examine your vagina and womb (uterus) by gently inserting a lubricated, gloved finger.

 How are the tests done?